NMS frequently asked questions

 Q. How do patients get referred to the NMS?

 A. Pharmacy teams should be able to identify patients eligible for the NMS who present a prescription.
 However, we recognise that it could be helpful for pharmacies if patients were also referred into the service.
 We hope that local discussions between pharmacists and GPs will encourage GPs to refer their patients to the service.
-In addition we have agreed with NHS Employers that patients can be referred into the service by a secondary care provider that has already dispensed the new medicine as part of the discharge process.
+In addition we have agreed with NHS Employers that patients can be referred by a secondary care provider that has already dispensed the new medicine as part of the discharge process.

 2. Who is eligible?